DIY wood block snowman

 Let the paint dry completely, before moving on to the next step.

-If using a cutting machine – steps
+cutting machine – steps

 Download the image from our resource library for the snowman face and hat flower.